 A University-born start-up has developed a world-first device that helps severely paralysed patients operate digital devices with their minds.
-Securing AU$52 million venture capital funding, it is set to begin clinical trials in the US.

 - The University of Melbourne

 - The Florey Institute of Neuroscience and Mental Health

 - A minimally invasive device that allows paralysed patients to operate computers with their minds is in clinical trials in Australia and the US

 - Synchron was co-founded by University of Melbourne researchers to commercialise the Stentrode and is the first company to develop a minimally invasive, fully implantable brain-computer device

 - The motor neuroprosthesis (MNP) system – known as the Stentrode – is developed by leading medical and engineering experts through a multi-partner project

 - Over 30 million people suffer from paralysis, with current treatment traditiona via open brain surgery posing multiple risks.